Fast charging of Lipkin-Meshkov-Glick quantum battery: Introduction

-In this paper, we investigate the LMG quantum battery based on STA.
-Firstly, we adjust the coupling strength between any two particles in the LMG quantum battery from the original constant to a sinusoidal function of time, and study the charging dynamics in the non-STA charging protocol.
+In this paper, we investigate the LMG QB based on STA.
+Firstly, we adjust the coupling strength between any two particles in the LMG QB from the original constant to a sinusoidal function of time, and study the charging dynamics in the non-STA charging protocol.
 Then, we modify the Hamiltonian by adding an auxiliary field to maintain the system in the instantaneous ground state of the Hamiltonian during the charging process, and study the charging dynamics in the STA charging protocol.
-We explore the stored energy and the charging power in these two charging protocols, compared with the charging protocol where the coupling strength is constant, to study the role of the STA technology in the charging process of the LMG quantum battery.
-Afterwards, we discuss the influences of parameters such as particle number, anisotropic parameter, amplitude and frequency of the driving field on the maximum stored energy and maximum power, and also focus on the von Neumann entropy \cite{PhysRevResearch.2.023113,PhysRevE.87.042123, PhysRevE.104.054117}, the energy fluctuation \cite{Richens2016,Friis2018,10.1088/1367-2630/ab91fc,2008.07089,PhysRevLett.125.040601,PhysRevResearch.2.023095, PhysRevA.104.042209} and energy cost \cite{Demirplak2008,PhysRevA.94.042132,PhysRevLett.118.100601} during charging.
+We explore the stored energy, the charging power, the relative entropy of coherence \cite{PhysRevLett.113.140401}, and the energy fluctuation \cite{Richens2016,Friis2018,10.1088/1367-2630/ab91fc,2008.07089,PhysRevLett.125.040601,PhysRevResearch.2.023095, PhysRevA.104.042209} in these two charging protocols, compared with the charging protocol where the coupling strength is constant, to study the role of the STA technology in the charging process of the LMG QB.
+Afterwards, we discuss the influences of parameters such as particle number, anisotropic parameter, amplitude and frequency of the driving field on the maximum stored energy and maximum power, and also focus on energy cost \cite{Demirplak2008,PhysRevA.94.042132,PhysRevLett.118.100601} during charging.